jpjones76/SeisIO.jl/docs/CONTRIBUTE.md

 * data that are neither seismic nor geodetic (e.g. timing, radiometers, gas flux)
 * empty or unusual `:resp` or `:loc` fields

-You don't need to plan for others' PEBKAC errors, but these situations aren't mistakes.
+You don't need to plan for others' PEBKAC errors, but the above examples aren't mistakes.

 It's OK to skip channels that cannot logically be processed by your code.
 For example, one can't bandpass filter irregularly-sampled data in a straightforward way; even *approximate* filtering requires interpolating to a regularly-sampled time series, filtering that, and extracting results at the original sample times.
-That's a cool trick to impress one's Ph.D. committee, but we see little demand for filtering irregularly-sampled univariate geophysical data...
+That's a cool trick to impress one's Ph.D. committee, but is there a demand for it...?

 ## Don't assume a work flow
-If a function assumes or requires specific preprocessing steps, the best practice is to add code in the function that checks `:notes` for prerequisite steps and applies them as needed.
+If a function assumes or requires specific preprocessing steps, the best practice is to add code to the function that checks `:notes` for prerequisite steps and applies them as needed.

 ## Leave unprocessed data alone
 Skip channels (or segments within channels) that you don't process.
 Never alter or delete unprocessed data.
-We realize that some code requires very specific data (for example, three-dimensional trace rotation requires a multicomponent seismometer); in these cases, use `getfield` and `getindex` to select applicable channels.
+We realize that some code requires very specific data (for example, three-dimensional trace rotation requires a multicomponent seismometer); in these cases, use `getfield`, `getindex`, and utilities like `get_seis_channels` to select applicable channels.

 ### Tips for selecting the right data
 In an object that contains data from more than one instrument type, finding the right channels to process is non-trivial.
 For this reason, whenever possible, SeisIO follows [SEED channel naming conventions](http://www.fdsn.org/seed_manual/SEEDManual_V2.4_Appendix-A.pdf) for the `:id` field.
 Thus, there are at least two ways to identify channels of interest:
 1. Get the single-character "channel instrument code" for channel `i` (`get_inst_codes` does this efficiently).
 Compare to [standard SEED instrument codes](https://ds.iris.edu/ds/nodes/dmc/data/formats/seed-channel-naming/) and build a channel list, as `get_seis_channels` does.
   - This method can break on instruments whose IDs don't follow the SEED standard.
-  - Channel code `Y` is ambiguous; beware of matching on it.
+  - Channel code `Y` is opaque and therefore ambiguous; beware matching on it.
 2. Check `:units`.
 See the [units mini-API](./API/units.md).
 This is usually safe, but can be problematic in two situations:
   - Some sources report units in "counts" (e.g., "counts/s", "counts/s²"), because the "stage zero" gain is a unit conversion.
   - Some units are ambiguous; for example, displacement seismometers and displacement GPS both use distance (typically "m").